schenock/schenock.github.io/_posts/2019-11-09-Book review - thegreatsilence.md

 A few words about an interesting book that I wanted to share here.
 Note to self: "find more books like this one."
 So, yes the book is "The Great Silence" by Milan Cirkovic.
 A book about SETI and the legendary 1950 lunchtime question.

-The narrative of the book revolves around the Enrico Fermi’s famous lunchtime statement “Where is everybody?”, refering to the nonappearence of extraterrestrial life.
+The narrative of the book revolves around the Enrico Fermi’s famous lunchtime statement “Where is everybody?”, refering to the nonappearence of extraterrestrial life (and the odds against it, of course).

 I have to say here first, tht I haven’t had much exposure to SETI literature, nor science fiction novels, both in serious and “green-little-man” toy story way, and I took this book quite seriously from the moment the author mentions his motivation to write such a book, somewhere in the first page.